-- (1) the court's evaluation of the significance and usefulness of the defendant's assistance, taking into consideration the government's evaluation of the assistance rendered; - (2) the truthfulness, completeness, and reliability of any information or testimony provided by the defendant; - (3) the nature and extent of the defendant's assistance; - (4) any injury suffered, or any danger or risk of injury to the defendant or his family resulting from his assistance; and - (5) the timeliness of the defendant's assistance.353
+- (1) the court's evaluation of the significance and usefulness of the defendant's assistance, taking into consideration the government's evaluation of the assistance rendered; - (2) the truthfulness, completeness, and reliability of any information or testimony provided by the defendant; - (3) the nature and extent of the defendant's assistance; - (4) any injury suffered, or any danger or risk of injury to the defendant or his family resulting from his assistance; and - (5) the timeliness of the defendant's assistance.

 Though driven by similar considerations as discussed above, section 3553(e) and §5K1.1 are separate mechanisms with distinct consequences for the defendant's sentence.
-Section 3553(e) allows courts to impose a sentence below a statutory minimum penalty.
-By contrast, §5K1.1 only allows a court to depart from the applicable guidelines range; it does not permit a court to go below a statutory minimum sentence.
 Therefore, the government may elect to file a motion under §5K1.1 while simultaneously withholding a motion under section 3553(e), leaving the defendant subject to any applicable mandatory minimums.